 Danaher (DHR) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the industrial and medical device maker had gained 9.02% over the past month.
-This has outpaced the Conglomerates sector's gain of 5.76% and the S&P 500's gain of 5.65% in that time.
+Prior to today's trading, shares of the industrial and medical device maker had gained 5.51% over the past month.
+This has outpaced the Conglomerates sector's gain of 4.74% and traded in line with the S&P 500.

-Wall Street will be looking for positivity from Danaher as it approaches its next earnings report date.
-This is expected to be April 21, 2022.
-In that report, analysts expect Danaher to post earnings of $2.63 per share.
-This would mark year-over-year growth of 4.37%.
+Danaher will be looking to display strength as it nears its next earnings release, which is expected to be April 21, 2022.
+The company is expected to report EPS of $2.63, up 4.37% from the prior-year quarter.
 Meanwhile, our latest consensus estimate is calling for revenue of $7.55 billion, up 10.03% from the prior-year quarter.

 DHR's full-year Zacks Consensus Estimates are calling for earnings of $10.41 per share and revenue of $30.83 billion.
 These results would represent year-over-year changes of +3.58% and +4.68%, respectively.

-Investors should also note any recent changes to analyst estimates for Danaher.
+It is also important to note the recent changes to analyst estimates for Danaher.
 Recent revisions tend to reflect the latest near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
 Danaher is holding a Zacks Rank of #3 (Hold) right now.

-Looking at its valuation, Danaher is holding a Forward P/E ratio of 27.49.
-This valuation marks a premium compared to its industry's average Forward P/E of 17.36.
+Valuation is also important, so investors should note that Danaher has a Forward P/E ratio of 27.53 right now.
+Its industry sports an average Forward P/E of 17.22, so we one might conclude that Danaher is trading at a premium comparatively.

 Also, we should mention that DHR has a PEG ratio of 1.34.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
 Diversified Operations stocks are, on average, holding a PEG ratio of 1.44 based on yesterday's closing prices.

 The Diversified Operations industry is part of the Conglomerates sector.
-This group has a Zacks Industry Rank of 66, putting it in the top 26% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 70, which puts it in the top 28% of all 250+ industries.

 Click to get this free report